benhohner/mybb_user_posts_scraper/README.md

-mybb_user_posts_scraper
+MyBB User Posts Scraper
 =======================

-A very very basic scraper for a users' posts search results in mybb
+A very very basic scraper for a users' posts search results in mybb.